arnemahl/pockito/README.md

 Having added an initialState you can use `Store.reset('propName')` to revert a single property to it's initial state, or `Store.reset()` to reset all properties.

+It is also possible to add a `uniValidator` instead of a `validator` with which may validate each prop differently.
+This comes in handy when you don't know the names of the properties you will be assigning to the store.
+However, if you do know the property names, it's recommended that you use the regular `validator` to document store content.

 <!-- Config -->
 #### Store configuration